roshantaneja/School_Notes/Chemistry Honours/Unit 6 - Why are Shellfish Dying/Molarity Calculation Sheet.md

 7) What is the concentration of a 450. mL solution that contains 200. grams of iron (II) chloride?

+2.74 M

 8) What is the concentration of a solution that has a volume of 2.5 L and contains 660. grams of calcium phosphate?

+0.85 M

+---

+1) 1.0 moles of potassium fluoride is dissolved to make 0.10 L of solution.

+0.1 M

+2) 1.0 grams of potassium fluoride is dissolved to make 0.10 L of solution.

+0.17 M

+3) 1.0 grams of potassium fluoride is dissolved to make 0.10 mL of solution.

+1721.467 M

+4) 952 grams of ammonium carbonate are dissolved to make 1750 mL of solution.

+5.661

+5) 9.82 grams of lead (IV) nitrate are dissolved to make 465 mL of solution.